Degree: Master of Science (M.Sc.)

 Program details

-By choosing your profile, you give your studies a content orientation that can also point the way for your future career.
+By choosing a specialization, you give your studies a content orientation that can also point the way for your future career.
+In the master's degree program in Applied Geosciences at KIT, you choose one of these specializations.
+In each specialization, compulsory modules of 20 CP and compulsory elective modules of 50 CP must be completed.

 Program structure